digitalyoshixi/zettelkasten/content/Web/AWS Cognito.md

 tags:
   - cloud
 ---
-An authentication platform that can be used to manage user sessions and authentication
+An authentication platform that can be used to manage user sessions and authentication.